 - First, check the hyperlink address.
 Also, check if the file path is correct or not.
-Now, select the hyperlink which we need to alternate.
+Now, select the hyperlink that we need to alternate.

 - Then, similarly, to the earlier problem solutions, right-click and select Edit Hyperlink.

-- Next, from the address box, put the exact file path and click OK.
+- Next, from the address box, enter the exact file path and click OK.

 Reason 5: If Portable Drive Letter has Changed it Shows ‘Cannot Open the Specified File’

 If the hyperlink points to a USB drive, sometimes it may change the portable drive letter If we put in another device (USB drive) on our computer.
 Or it may replace the disk where the related data is stored.